My Blood Clot Story

 Genetic testing doesn’t capture everything.
 You can have a family-specific clotting factor that standard panels miss.
 Clots and genetics are complicated — and there is still a great deal the science doesn’t know.

-What was present: obesity, sedentary habits, chronic stress, and poor sleep.
-Not as a verdict.
-As a picture that took me time to see clearly.
-These are recognized contributors to cardiovascular and venous thromboembolism risk — not sudden triggers, but the kind of conditions that shape vascular health over years.
-It’s why lifestyle belongs in the post-clot conversation.
+Have you heard the saying “genetics load the gun, but your lifestyle pulls the trigger”?
+Present were: obesity, sedentary habits, chronic stress, and poor sleep.
+I share this not from a place of judgment but so you know.
+These are recognized contributors to cardiovascular and venous thromboembolism risk, not sudden triggers, but the kind of conditions that shape vascular health over years.

-Those unaddressed conditions came with me.
-Four years later I was back in the same hospital — a second unprovoked pulmonary embolism.
+Without a plan to address them, those conditions followed me.
+Four years later I was back in the same hospital with a second unprovoked pulmonary embolism.

 November 2020 The Moment Everything Shifted